 Building Stories: The DeCoursey’s Custom Home on the Monon

 New Carmel residents, the DeCourseys, share what life on the Monon in their new custom home is like.
+Learn why they fell in love with the location of their community at Sunrise on the Monon, what the building process with Old Town Design was like, and their favorite parts of their new home.

 How did you first hear about Old Town?